ShaiuHeiZi/ShaiuHeiZi/Introduction.md

 - 👋 Hi, I’m @ShaiuHeiZi
-- 👀 I’m interested in AI innovator
+- 👀 I’m interested in innovating AI
 - 🌱 I’m currently learning python on making a website
 - 💞️ I’m looking to collaborate on how to making a AI chatbot
 - 📫 ksfg68700@gmail.com / whatsapp: +27 796793915